 - 6.1.
-The council's banking arrangements, including the bank mandate, shall be made by the RFO-Clerk and authorised by the council; banking arrangements shall not be delegated to a committee.
-The council has resolved to bank with [name bankNat West and Unity Banks].
-The arrangements shall be reviewed in March ahead of the new financial year[annually] for security and efficiency. - 6.2.
+The council's banking arrangements, including the bank mandate, shall be made by the clerk and authorised by the council; banking arrangements shall not be delegated to a committee.
+The council has resolved to bank with Nat West and Unity Banks.
+The arrangements shall be reviewed in March ahead of the new financial year for security and efficiency. - 6.2.
 The council must have safe and efficient arrangements for making payments, to safeguard against the possibility of fraud or error.
 Wherever possible, more than one person should be involved in any payment, for example by dual online authorisation or dual cheque signing.
-Even where a purchase has been authorised, the payment must also be authorised and only authorised payments shall be approved or signed to allow the funds to leave the council's bank.

-- 6.3.
-All invoices for payment should be examined for arithmetical accuracy, analysed to the appropriate expenditure heading and verified to confirm that the work, goods or services were received, checked and represent expenditure previously authorised by the council before being certified raised by [the RFOthe Clerk]. {Where the certification of invoices is done as a batch, this shall include a statement by the RFO that all invoices listed have been 'examined, verified and certified' by the RFO]. - 6.4.
+Even where a purchase has been authorised, the payment must also be authorised and only authorised payments shall be approved or signed to allow the funds to leave the council's bank. - 6.3.
+All invoices for payment should be examined for arithmetical accuracy, analysed to the appropriate expenditure heading and verified to confirm that the work, goods or services were received, checked and represent expenditure previously authorised by the council before being raised by the Clerk.

+- 6.4.
 Personal payments (including salaries, wages, expenses and any payment made in relation to the termination of employment) may be summarised to avoid disclosing any personal information. - 6.5.
-All payments shall be made by [online banking/cheque], in accordance with a resolution of the council (or duly delegated committee) (or a delegated decision by an officer), unless [the council] resolves to use a different payment method. - 6.6. {For each financial year [the RFO] the Clerk may draw up a schedule of regular payments due in relation to a continuing contract or obligation (such as Salaries, PAYE, National Insurance, pension contributions, rent, rates, regular maintenance contracts and similar items regular subscriptions, telephone accounts, ICO, and PWLB payments), which the council {or a duly delegated committee} may authorise in advance for the year}. - 6.7. {A copy of this schedule of regular payments shall be signed by [two members] on each and every occasion when payment is made-to reduce the risk of duplicate payments.} - 6.8.6.7. {A list of such payments shall be reported to the next appropriate meeting of the council or Finance Committee} for information only. - 6.9.6.8.
-The Clerk and RFO shall have delegated authority to authorise payments fonly in the following circumstances: - i. {any payments of up to £500} excluding VAT, within an agreed budget}. - ii. payments of up to [£2,000]-excluding VAT in cases of serious risk to the delivery of council services or to public safety on council premises. - iii.
-In conjunction with the Chair or Chair of the Finance Committee any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 for to comply with contractual terms, where the due date for payment is before the next scheduled meeting of [the council], where the [Clerk and RFOChair]-certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council-for finance committee. - iv.
-Fund transfers within the councils banking arrangements up to the sum of {£4020,000}, provided that a list of such payments shall be submitted to the next appropriate meeting of council. [or finance committee]. - 6.10.6.9.
-The RFO-Clerk shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, together (with the relevant invoices being available for scrutiny at the meeting), to the council {or finance committee}.

-The council {or committee} shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
+All payments shall be made by online banking, in accordance with a resolution of the council unless the council resolves to use a different payment method. - 6.6.
+For each financial year the Clerk may draw up a schedule of regular payments due in relation to a continuing contract or obligation (such as regular subscriptions, telephone accounts, ICO, and PWLB payments), which the council may authorise in advance for the year. - 6.7.
+A list of such payments shall be reported to the next appropriate meeting of the council or Finance Committee for information only. - 6.8.
+The Clerk shall have delegated authority to authorise payments only in the following circumstances: - i. any payments of up to £500 excluding VAT, within an agreed budget. - ii. payments of up to £2,000excluding VAT in conjunction with a member of the Finance Committee who is a bank signatory in cases of serious risk to the delivery of council services or to public safety on council premises. - iii.
+In conjunction with the Chair and member of the Finance Committee who is a bank signatory any payment necessary to avoid a charge under the Late Payment of Commercial Debts (Interest) Act 1998 or to comply with contractual terms, where the due date for payment is before the next scheduled meeting of the council, where the Clerk and Chair certify that there is no dispute or other reason to delay payment, provided that a list of such payments shall be submitted to the next appropriate meeting of council. - iv.
+Fund transfers within the councils banking arrangements up to the sum of £20,000, provided that a list of such payments shall be submitted to the next appropriate meeting of council. - 6.9.
+The clerk shall present a schedule of payments requiring authorisation, forming part of the agenda for the meeting, (with the relevant invoices being available for scrutiny at the meeting), to the council.
+The council shall review the schedule for compliance and, having satisfied itself, shall authorise payment by resolution.
 The authorised schedule shall be initialled immediately below the last item by the person chairing the meeting.
 A detailed list of all payments shall be disclosed within or as an attachment to the minutes of that meeting.